Kebby-Quake/block-quake/README.md

 All done! *Please remember this mod is not 100% finished, so expect some missing models!*

 [^1]: Some source ports load mods differently, if `game block-quake-vanilla-tc-main` doesn't work in the console, try `gamedir block-quake-vanilla-tc-main`.
-If you changed the name of the mod folder to something else, type that name into the console after `game ` or `gamedir `.
+If you changed the name of the mod folder to something else, type that new name into the console after `game` or `gamedir` with a space inbetween.

 ---